 This is amazing over a bed of white fluffy rice, or on our Roasted Cauliflower Rice if you’re watching your carbohydrate intake.
 If you want to add some extra leftover juices from the cooked chicken to your meal, I’ll list the macros for you below the recipe.
 Enjoy!

 I always keep a little extra of the juice leftover to add to my meals.
 It has to be heated up once refrigerated so make sure to put it in a microwave safe container if you keep some.
-You know I love my little mason jars, find them here or at your local Target.Follow us @stayfitmom_com and @stayfitmomblog on Instagram and on our Facebook page where we love getting personal.
-You can also subscribe to Stay Fit Mom for healthy recipes, workouts, and most of all inspiration and encouragement!
-We are on Pinterest and have lots of healthy recipes pinned!
+You know I love my little mason jars, find them here or at your local Target.Follow us on Pinterest for more great recipe suggestions!
+We love seeing Stay Fit Mom recipes in your kitchen!
+Post your meals to Instagram and be sure to tag @stayfitmom_Krista and @stayfitmom_Tracy!

 You might also like these recipes: